11 ways to enjoy the great outdoors in #FranklinTN!

 Franklin Farmer’s Market

 Saturday mornings are for meandering through the Franklin Farmer’s Market at the Factory.
-Grab some fresh veggies and flowers, and check out their Strawberry Festival next month.
+Grab some fresh veggies and flowers, and check out their Strawberry Festival in May.

 Antique shopping in Nolensville